 Yes.
 It is very important that therapy feels like a comfortable space to disclose whatever you wish.
 There are very few exceptions when I would be mandated to break confidentiality for your own protection or in accordance with state or federal law.
 Please see my Office Policies and Procedures for more information about your rights and confidentiality in counseling.

-Fortunately, Oakland has a vibrant community of highly qualified therapists.
+Fortunately, Oakland and San Francisco both have vibrant communities of highly qualified therapists.
 Having so many options can also make it a bit overwhelming to find the best therapist for you.
 I encourage prospective clients to check out different therapists’ websites to get a sense of different therapeutic styles.
 My counseling style - as an example - is grounded in mindfulness principles and other evidence-based strategies that focus on the present and boost coping during periods of stress or transition.
 Other therapists may be more psychoanalytically or psychodynamically oriented, which means that they may spend more time examining your earliest relationships and attachments during the therapy process.
 Different styles can be useful for different needs.
 Individuals have to trust their gut when it comes to deciding what therapy style is best suited for their own priorities.
 I suggest that you interview a potential therapist about their therapy style so that you can get a better sense of their orientation.
 I offer a free 15 minute consultation to prospective clients to help them decide whether I am the right person for their needs.
 I welcome you to call or email me to schedule a consultation to discuss your specific goals for counseling.

 Many of my clients first seek out counseling because low self-esteem has negatively impacted their confidence, relationships, or work performance.
 Luckily, therapy can be tremendously helpful in building self-esteem and self-acceptance.
 Both Cognitive Behavioral Therapy and Dialectical Behavior Therapy are excellent options to help interrupt negative thought patterns and learn new skills to develop a healthy self-esteem.
 Therapy allows you to set specific goals for improving self-esteem and gives you practice tools to succeed.
 Imagine: What would you accomplish if low self-esteem was no longer holding you back?